tlienart/Franklin.jl/docs/styling/templates.md

 julia> newsite("jemdoc", template="basic")
 ```

-You can serve the site in order to see the modifications directly in your browser which can be useful to fine tune the port of the layout.
+You can serve the site in order to see the modifications directly in your browser which can be useful to fine-tune the port of the layout.

 We will need to provide the appropriate stylesheet in `_css/` and adjust the layout part in `_layout/`.